Banner: Health and development workers, Pune, India, friends of BODHI and supported in part by us.

 His Holiness XIVth Dalai Lama, 1989 Nobel Peace Laureate, Susan Woldenberg, Colin Butler, Dharamsala, India, 1990 photo: Tenzin Geyche Tethong

 Since 2015 this has been the website for the NGO Benevolent Organisation for Development, Health and Insight (BODHI) Australia.
 Founded in 1989 during teachings by the Dalai Lama in Los Angeles BODHI has supported small scale development projects mainly in India, Bangladesh, Thailand and Tibet.
-We are possibly the world's fourth oldest Buddhist development (aid) organisation, following Tzu Chi - founded in Taiwan in 1966, the Karuna Trust, founded in the UK in 1980, and Gaden Relief Projects, founded in Canada in 1988.
-(We have ongoing links with each of these groups.)
+We are possibly the world's fourth oldest Buddhist development (aid) organisation, following Tzu Chi (founded Taiwan 1966), the Karuna Trust, (UK 1980), and Gaden Relief Projects, (Canada, 1988) (We have ongoing links with three of these groups.)
+The Jamyang Foundation was also founded in the late 1980s.

 "Bodhi" in Sanskrit can be translated as "true nature".
 "Bodhicitta" means the development of mind ("citta" or awareness) - that wants to be of benefit to all.